Cesare Pavese: Early life and education

 Cesare Pavese was born in Santo Stefano Belbo, in the province of Cuneo.
 It was the village where his father was born and where the family returned for the summer holidays each year.
 He started primary school in Santo Stefano Belbo, but the rest of his education was in schools in Turin.

 He attended Liceo Classico Massimo d'Azeglio in Turin for his sixth form/senior high school studies.
 His most important teacher at the time was Augusto Monti, writer and educator, whose writing style attempted to be devoid of all rhetoric.

 As a young man of letters, Pavese had a particular interest in English-language literature, graduating from the University of Turin with a thesis on the poetry of Walt Whitman.
-Among his mentors at the university was Leone Ginzburg, expert on Russian literature and literary critic, husband of the writer Natalia Ginzburg and father of the future historian Carlo Ginzburg.
+Among his mentors at the university was Leone Ginzburg, an expert on Russian literature and literary critic, husband of the writer Natalia Ginzburg and father of the future historian Carlo Ginzburg.
 In those years, Pavese translated both classic and recent American and British authors that were then new to the Italian public.

 Arrest and conviction; the war in Italy

-Pavese moved in antifascist circles.
+Pavese, an apolitical person in highly politicized times, moved in antifascist circles.
 In 1935 he was arrested and convicted for having letters from a political prisoner.
-After a few months in prison he was sent into "confino", internal exile in Southern Italy, the commonly used sentence for those guilty of lesser political crimes.
+After a few months in prison, he was sent into "confino", internal exile in Southern Italy, the commonly used sentence for those guilty of lesser political crimes.
 (Carlo Levi and Leone Ginzburg, also from Turin, were similarly sent into confino.)
 After a year spent in the Calabrian village of Brancaleone, Pavese returned to Turin, where he worked for the left-wing publisher Giulio Einaudi as editor and translator.
 Natalia Ginzburg also worked there.

-Pavese was living in Rome when he was called up into the fascist army, but because of his asthma he spent six months in a military hospital.
+Pavese was living in Rome when he was called up into the fascist army, but because of his asthma, he spent six months in a military hospital.
 When he returned to Turin, German troops occupied the streets and most of his friends had left to fight as partisans.
 Pavese fled to the hills around Serralunga di Crea, near Casale Monferrato.
 He took no part in the armed struggle taking place in that area.
-During the years in Turin, he was the mentor of the young writer and translator Fernanda Pivano, his former student at the Liceo D'Azeglio.
+During his years in Turin, he was the mentor of the young writer and translator Fernanda Pivano, his former student at the Liceo D'Azeglio.
 Pavese gave her the American edition of Spoon River Anthology, which came out in Pivano's Italian translation in 1943.